zcox/gemini-cli-telemetry/README.md

 }
 ```

-This is a classic chain-of-thought output, but notice that it's backwards: the `reasoning` should be generated first, so those output tokens guide the model to generate the actual `next_speaker` result.
+This is a classic chain-of-thought (CoT) output, but notice that it's backwards: the `reasoning` should be generated first, so those output tokens guide the model to generate the actual `next_speaker` result.
 This prompt probably needs to use [`propertyOrdering`](https://x.com/zcox/status/1912919709642883201).

 Also notice that the "next speaker" request specifies `"model":"gemini-2.5-flash"` but the response contains `"model":"gemini-2.5-pro"`.
 I suspect there's a bug in GC's logging.
 It makes sense to use `flash` for a simple classification like this; it's probably not using `pro`.

-Another observation is that while the api response logs seem to include the _entire_ Gemini http response payload (it contains `headers`, the full `candidates` with `avgLogprobs`, and `usageMetadata`), but api request logs only contain the user and model messages.
-Other important information like temperature, function declarations, and structured output response schema are missing.
+Another observation is that while the api response logs seem to include the _entire_ Gemini http response payload (it contains `headers`, the full `candidates` with `avgLogprobs`, and `usageMetadata`), the api request logs only contain the user and model messages.
+Other important request information like temperature, function declarations, and structured output response schema are missing.
 This appears to be an asymmetry in GC's logging, where only a small part of the Gemini api request is logged.

 One solution to this would be looking at GC's traces, instead of logs.
 GC appears to instrument its node http client, which _should_ expose all details of every http request and response it makes, but either it's not actually creating spans, or is not able to export them correctly.
 I have only ever observed logs from GC, but never any traces.